News: Flybe went into Administration on 5 March 2020 and has ceased operations.

 To better understand the value of the Flybe Credit Card you need to see it relative to other available options.
-We compared the card to other cash back and airline rewards cards so you can decide which is the best rewards card for you and your situation.
+We compared the card to other UK rewards credit cards so you can decide which is the best rewards card for you and your situation.

 Flybe Card vs British Airways American Express Credit Card

 The British Airways American Express card is another solid free air miles card, for those trying to accumulate more Avios points (especially for those who spend between £20,000 and £39,000 a year on general purchases and who don’t spend much on BA flights or Holidays).
 Those spending less than £20,000 won’t earn the Companion Voucher, which is potentially worth hundreds of pounds.
 By spending more than £39,000 you’re better off with the higher rewards of the paid BA Amex Premium Plus card, despite the annual fee.
 With 1 mile earned per £1 of spend, you'll earn around 1% on your spending.